-- (a) For master's students in all programs except Option B, the committee consists of a minimum of three graduate faculty members, inclusive of the graduate major advisor or committee chair.
-The Graduate School verifies the committee when the DGP submits the Plan of Work. - o (b) If a minor has not been declared, it is up to the individual program whether to require external representation on the committee. - o (c) If a minor has been declared, one member of the committee must be from the minor field. - o (d) In a master's program in which the minor is classified as interdisciplinary, the field(s) encompassed in this minor must be represented by a committee member.
+- (a) For master's students in all programs except Option B, the committee consists of a minimum of three graduate faculty members, inclusive of the graduate major advisor or committee chair. - (b) If a minor has not been declared, it is up to the individual program whether to require external representation on the committee. - (c) If a minor has been declared, one member of the committee must be from the minor field. - (d) In a master's program who are also pursuing the Interdisciplinary minor, the field(s) encompassed in this minor must have a committee member whose expertise encompasses the field(s). - (e) The Graduate School verifies the committee when the DGP submits the Plan of Work.